The Plot, The Cast, The Cartoonist

 “Wall Street means big bucks and big bucks mean I can blow this little-bucks job.”

-“Daddy always told us it's just as good to bunt and punt in the stock market as pitch a no-hitter or score a touchdown.”
+“Daddy told us it's just as good to bunt and punt in the stock market as pitch a no-hitter or score a touchdown.”

 Twin adult sons of the late baseball great, Pitch Ball, who made millions in the stock market.
-Pitch knew baseball, stocks, and his boys - who don't.

 Sy Lence